Pregnancy Related Services

 For assistance regarding the waiver process, please contact Waivers@tea.texas.gov.

-The On-Campus PRS Waiver allows PRS CEHI to be offered on campus for eligible students during their prenatal, postpartum, and extended postpartum recovery periods of pregnancy.
+The On-Campus PRS Waiver allows PRS CEHI to be offered on campus for eligible students during their postpartum recovery period of pregnancy.
 Without the waiver, the services must be provided in the home or at the hospital bedside.
 Based on the information submitted by the district, the waiver is approved for one, two or three school years.
 The district must do the following:

 - Provide transportation as needed;